naei/addr.sx/README.md

 ## addr.sx

-Displays your public IP with a taste of 90's.
+Displays your public address IP with a taste of 90's.

 ### Usage